 Acta Medica Okayama (AMO) publishes papers relating to all areas of basic and clinical medical science.
 Papers may be submitted by those not affiliated with Okayama University.
 Only original papers which have not been published or submitted elsewhere and timely review articles should be submitted.
 Original papers may be Full-length Articles or Short Communications.
 Case Reports are considered if they describe significant and substantial new findings.
 Preliminary observations are not accepted.
 Each Case Report should be accompanied by a letter describing the purpose and outcome of the study, along with a summary that includes key sentences from the text and that should be meaningful to scientists in other disciplines.
 Clinical Study Protocol article that is a protocol digest of prospective clinical study will only be accepted for the study before completion of patient enrollment when the authors submit the article.
 Prior consultation with the editor is recommended before preparing or submitting review articles.
-Three copies of the manuscript should be submitted.
+Word-formatted file of the manuscript should be submitted.
 Responsibility lies entirely with the author for all statements contained in the paper, including bibliographic references.
 Manuscripts must be in English.
 For any investigation involving human subjects, informed consent must be obtained from the subject(s) and/or their guardian(s) and this must be clearly stated in the paper.

 Our policy is that all persons listed as authors must meet the AMO requirements for authorship.
 By submitting a manuscript for publication, every author acknowledges having made a substantial contribution to the concept and design of the study, the analysis and interpretation of the results and the writing of the paper in addition to having approved the final submitted version.
-Accordingly, “Authorship Form” signed each copy per author should be enclosed in submitting a manuscript.
+Accordingly, “Authorship Form” signed each copy per author should be attached in submitting a manuscript.
 Note : Manuscripts cannot be processed for reviewing until the Editorial Office has received this signed form.
 Authorship Form is available on line at (http://ousar.lib.okayama-u.ac.jp/documents/authorship_form.doc).

 Manuscripts should be typewritten with double spacing in 12pt and wide margins on good-quality typing paper.
 American spelling is to be used and all pages must be numbered consecutively starting with the title page.
 The first page (title page) should include the title, the names of the author(s), the institution where the study was conducted, and a running title of less than 40 letters and spaces.
 All authors should be listed by full name.
 The affiliation of each author should be specified.
 The corresponding author’s complete address should be written, including telephone and fax numbers and, an e-mail address for the purposes of correspondence.
 The names of Japanese authors should be written in both English and Japanese.
 The second page should contain an Abstract of no more than 200 words for Full-length Articles or 100 words for Short Communications, Case Report and Clinical Study Protocol, and a list of no more than 5 unabbreviated key words.
 The Introduction begins on page 3.
-Following this, the standard format for Full-length Articles is : Materials and Methods, Results, Discussion, Acknowledgments, References, Tables, Legends to Figures, and Figures.
+Following this, the standard format for Full-length Articles is : Materials and Methods, Results, Discussion, Acknowledgments.
+References, Tables, Legends to Figures, and Figures should be the separate pages respectively.
 For Short Communications, subdivision into Materials and Methods, Results, and Discussion may be omitted.
 A Clinical Study Protocol article includes concise description of Introduction, Endpoints, Eligibility Criteria, Treatment Methods, Statistical Consideration and References.
 In addition, both ethics approval and funding process should also be shown.
 Any preliminary results of the trial must not be included.
-A copy of the original protocol (in English or Japanese) should be attached along with the manuscript.
+A PDF file of the original protocol (in English or Japanese) should be attached along with the manuscript.
 Short Communications and Clinical Study Protocol should be concise and must not exceed 4 printed pages including references, figures, and tables.
 Latin words should be italicized (e.g., in vitro, in vivo, i.e., perse, etc.).
 As a style reference, see the chapter entitled “Scientific Style and Format” of The CBE Manual for Authors, Editors, and Publishers (Cambridge University Press).
 Internet sources should not be listed in References.
 Only authorized internet sources may be included in the text with its active URL.

 All studies on human subjects should be conducted in accordance with the Declaration of Helsinki.
 Authors must indicate that the procedures were approved by the local Ethical Committee Board along with its approval number, and the Methods section must include a statement that all procedures were carried out with the adequate understanding and written consent of each subject.